Marc Lépine: Suicide statement

 The following is a translation of the suicide letter written by Lépine on the day of the shooting.

-The original letter in French is also available.

 The letter is followed by the list of nineteen names, with a note at the bottom:

 Memorial

 Canadians mark the day of the killings with a National Day of Remembrance and Action on Violence Against Women.
 In 2008, Monique Lépine published Aftermath, a memoir of her own journey through the grief and pain of the incident.
 She had stayed silent until 2006, when she decided to speak out for the first time in the wake of that year's Dawson College shooting.

 In popular culture

 Lépine's life and death was dramatized by Adam Kelly in his controversial play The Anorak.

-Lépine was portrayed by Maxim Gaudette in the 2009 film Polytechnique, although the film never refers to Lépine by name.
-Gaudette won a Genie Award for Best Supporting Actor for his portrayal of Lépine.
+Lépine was portrayed by Maxim Gaudette in Denis Villeneuve's 2009 film Polytechnique, although the film never refers to Lépine by name.
+Gaudette won the Genie Award for Best Supporting Actor for his portrayal of Lépine.